Joint Time-Vertex Fractional Fourier Transform: The Joint Time-Vertex Fractional Fourier Transform (JFRT)

 \subsection{Computational Cost Analysis}

-Since both JFT and JFRT are separable, their computational complexity analysis can be done separately for time domain and graph domain transformations.
+Since both JFT and JFRT are separable, their computational complexity analysis can be done separately for time-domain and graph-domain transformations.
 In JFT, we take the DFT of $N$ rows in $\mathcal{O} (N T \log T)$ complexity using the fast Fourier transform (FFT).
-Similarly, for a $T$ length vector, its DFRT can also be efficiently computed by using the established fast algorithm in \cite{ozaktas96fastFRT}.
-Hence taking DFRT of $N$ rows has the complexity of $\mathcal{O}(N T \log T)$ as well.
+Similarly, for a $T$ length vector, its DFRT can also be efficiently computed using the established fast algorithm in~\cite{ozaktas96fastFRT}.
+Hence, taking DFRT of $N$ rows has the complexity of $\mathcal{O}(N T \log T)$ as well.
 For graph transformations, the computational cost of taking a GFT of a vector of length $N$ is $\mathcal{O} (N^2)$ since it is a matrix-vector multiplication.
-Although there are works that reduce the computational cost in obtaining exact or approximate transforms \cite{magoarou16approximatefastgft, magoarou16approximategft,domingos20gft,lu19fastgft} for certain classes of graphs, there are no generalized fast GFT computation algorithms like the FFT and the fast DFRT.
-Since GFRT is also in a matrix form, transforming $T$ columns is of complexity $\mathcal{O} (T N^2)$ for both GFT and GFRT.
-This gives a total complexity of $\mathcal{O} (NT(\log T + N))$ for calculating either JFT or JFRT.
-Thus, in terms of transformation complexity, JFRT brings no extra computational burden.
+Although there are works that reduce the computational cost in obtaining exact or approximate transforms~\cite{magoarou16approximatefastgft,domingos20gft,lu19fastgft} for certain classes of graphs, there are no generalized fast GFT computation algorithms like the FFT and the fast DFRT\@.
+Since GFRT is also in a matrix form, transforming $T$ columns is of complexity $\mathcal{O} (T N^2)$ for both GFT and GFRT\@.
+This gives a total complexity of $\mathcal{O} (NT(\log T + N))$ for calculating either JFT or JFRT\@.
+Thus, JFRT brings no extra computational burden in terms of transformation complexity.
+On the other hand, to obtain a transformation matrix for the Laplacian approach, one needs to calculate the diagonalization of the graph Laplacian matrix in $\mathcal{O} (N^3)$ time, and for the algebraic signal processing approach, one may need to calculate the Jordan decomposition of the adjacency matrix, which is even more computationally expensive than the diagonalization cost.
+However, these calculations need to be performed only once for a particular underlying graph.
+Hence, it should not be confused with transformation complexity for successive signal operations.